Isolating language: Explanation

 A language is said to be more isolating than another if it has a lower morpheme per word ratio.

-To illustrate the relationship between words and morphemes, the English term "rice" is a single word consisting of only one morpheme (rice).
+To illustrate the relationship between words and morphemes, the English term "city" is a single word, consisting of only one morpheme (city).
 This word has a 1:1 morpheme per word ratio.
 In contrast, "handshakes" is a single word consisting of three morphemes (hand, shake, -s).
 This word has a 3:1 morpheme per word ratio.
 On average, words in English have a morpheme per word ratio substantially greater than one.